bramerto/starlords-redemption/README.md

 # starlords-redemption
-2D shooter made in 2015 as a small school assignment
+A small game I made with a classmate in 2015.
+It is written in C++ in a small library that was made by our teacher then.
+The libary is CGL (coregamelibrary) if anyone can find a copy of the libary.